Close

 View Japanese version

-For individual employees to be able to realize their mid- to long-term life plan, it is necessary to expand the range of life planning options for events that have a large impact on life, such as childcare and nursing care.
+For individual employees to be able to continue working with peace of mind over the long term, it is necessary to expand the range of life planning options for events that have a large impact on life, such as nursing care and childcare.

 Lion has enhanced support for employees engaged in nursing care of family members as part of efforts to create an environment that allows employees to continue to work with peace of mind while handling such responsibilities.
 In addition to ordinary annual paid leave, we have in place programs to support nursing care providers, including nursing care leave of up to 365 days, shorter work hours for nursing care (short hours flextime system), nursing care leave and accumulated leave for nursing care (accumulated expired annual paid leave).
 Furthermore, we have set up a support website targeting employees aged 40 and over to better provide information on nursing care, including videos of caregiving seminars for managers and individuals.